Meet dr. john o'malley

 Board Certified Counselor

-Dr. John O'Malley PhD, LPC, NCC is a Clinical Assistant Professor in the Counseling Psychology department at the University of Denver’s Morgridge College of Education.
-Dr. O’Malley received a Bachelor's in Music from the University of Denver, a M.S.Ed. from the University of Nebraska-Kearney, and a PhD in Counselor Education and Supervision from the University of Wyoming.
-Dr. O’Malley is a Board Certified counselor and a Licensed Professional Counselor in Colorado.
-Dr. O’Malley teaches master’s-level courses in Morgridge’s School Counseling, Clinical Mental Health, and Higher Education programs.
+Dr. John O'Malley PhD, LPC, NCC is a psychotherapist and couples counselor serving the Denver area and has an appointment as an Assistant Professor at Regis University.
+Before joining Regis, Dr. O'Malley worked as a Clinical Assistant Professor in the Counseling Psychology department at the University of Denver.
+Dr. O'Malley holds a Bachelor of Music degree from the University of Denver, a Master of Science in Education from the University of Nebraska at Kearney, and a Doctor of Philosophy in Counselor Education and Supervision from the University of Wyoming.
+Dr. O'Malley is a board-certified counselor and licensed professional counselor (LPC) in Colorado.
+Dr. O'Malley offers master's-level courses in clinical mental health, school counseling, and higher education programs.
 He runs the Lived Experience and Narrative Research Project (LEAN Lab), which seeks to lean into lived and told stories to improve mental health and educational spaces.
 Dr. O’Malley maintains a private practice serving individuals and couples in the Lowry neighborhood in Denver, CO.

 Throughout my whole life, I’ve been fascinated with relationships and the comeback story of the underdog.
 When I needed to do my presentation during my job interview to become a Clinical Assistant Professor in the Department of Counseling Psychology at the University of Denver, I was asked to discuss my “Professional Passions.”
 I used the story of David and Goliath to talk about helping the underdog.
 I connect strongly with Malcolm Gladwell’s version of the story because although David was seen as an underdog, in that fight he had strengths that helped him overcome the disadvantages.
 This is my lens when I approach our work together.
 Have people doubted you or put limits on you?